sjmoody/git-remotes-with-github-readme/README.md

 [For more details, check out the GitHub guide on pulling.](https://help.github.com/articles/fetching-a-remote/)

 <p data-visibility="hidden">View <a href="https://learn.co/lessons/git-remotes-with-github-readme" title="Git Remotes + GitHub">Git Remotes + GitHub</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/git-remotes-with-github-readme'>Git Remotes and Github</a> on Learn.co and start learning to code for free.</p>